New York City Elopement Photography

 For your ceremony, you can either go back to City Hall 24 hours later (no need to book ahead of time) or hire a private officiant to get married elsewhere in the City.
 You will need at least one, and up to two witnesses.
 I'm happy to be your witness if you'd like - at this point my signature is on dozens of marriage certificates all over the planet.

-Do I ever.
-I have a whole welcome package that has the best hair and makeup people I know, as well as a ton of other resources for making your elopement perfect - florals, hotels, a hired car... even a planner.
-Everyone on my list is incredible, and all of them are committed to working with all of my couples, no matter what orientation or gender expression.
-You'll also want to check out my Pinterest board called "Your New York City Honeymoon".
+My welcome package has the best hair and makeup artists I know, as well as a ton of other resources for making your elopement perfect - florals, hotels, a hired car... even a planner.

 What if City Hall takes a really long time and cuts into our portrait session?